 There were previously special conditions that allowed some young people (aged 16 to 24) to get contribution-based ESA, even though they had never paid National Insurance contributions.

-These special conditions have been removed and any claim for ESA is now treated in the same way it is for anyone else.
+These special conditions have been removed and any claim for ESA on or after 17 February 2016 is now treated in the same way regardless of your age.